saucelabs-training/demo-js/screener-e2e/examples/README.md

     npm run test.screener.local

-It will run all tests in *headless*-mode, meaning you will not see a browser starting, but the logs will look like this

 ## Run tests on Sauce Labs
 You can run your tests on Sauce Labs US DC with this command